lsst-sqre/ltd-mason/README.rst

    py.test

 To run a full suite of AWS S3 integration tests, you'll need AWS credentials and an S3 bucket to test in.

-Set the following environment variables:
+Configure the tests to use these by setting the following environment variables:

 ``LTD_MASON_TEST_AWS_ID``
    AWS access key ID